openalloc/SwiftCompactor/README.md

 * [AllocData](https://github.com/openalloc/AllocData) - standardized data formats for investing-focused apps and tools
 * [FINporter](https://github.com/openalloc/FINporter) - library and command-line tool to transform various specialized finance-related formats to the standardized schema of AllocData
 * [SwiftModifiedDietz](https://github.com/openalloc/SwiftModifiedDietz) - A tool for calculating portfolio performance using the Modified Dietz method
-* [SwiftNiceScale](https://github.com/openalloc/SwiftNiceScale) - generate 'nice' numbers for label ticks over a range, such as for y-axis on a chart
+* [SwiftNiceScale](https://github.com/openalloc/SwiftNiceScale) - generate ‘nice’ numbers for label ticks over a range, such as for y-axis on a chart
 * [SwiftRegressor](https://github.com/openalloc/SwiftRegressor) - a linear regression tool that’s flexible and easy to use
 * [SwiftSimpleTree](https://github.com/openalloc/SwiftSimpleTree) - a nested data structure that’s flexible and easy to use